puvisres/sinai_omeka/README.md

 # Ansible Role for Sinai Omeka

 This repository contains an ansible playbook for provisioning an [Omeka-S](https://omeka.org) based server with both a production and staging website.

+Clone this repository

 > Note: currently this is oriented towards a Ubuntu.